Hunting licenses are valid beginning January 1, or from time of purchase if after January 1, through December 31 of the document year.

 Oregon Residency Requirements

-- To qualify as an Oregon resident, you must reside in Oregon for at least six consecutive months (excluding temporary absence) immediately prior to applying for a license, tag, or permit.
+To qualify as an Oregon resident, you must physically reside in Oregon for not less than six consecutive months immediately prior to the date of applying for a license, tag, or permit.
 See Definitions for complete definition.

 Merely owns property or pays property taxes in Oregon.